radocode/radocode/README.md

 - I like to work under Agile methods and Scrum/Kanban teams as well.

-- 🔭 I’m currently working on a Vue.js, Vuetify, NestJS and AWS Lambda stack for an insurance company.
+- 🔭 I’ve done an app made in Vue.js, Vuetify, NestJS and AWS Lambda stack for a banking/insurance company.
 - 🌱 I’m currently learning Golang, and all it's beauty.
 I am also learning a great deal of AWS Lambda!
-- 💬 Ask me about Angular, or Typescript, don't be shy!
+- 💬 Ask me about Angular, Typescript, or Javascript in general, don't be shy!
 - 📫 How to reach me: My twitter https://twitter.com/radocodecl or over Linkedin https://www.linkedin.com/in/franciscogonzalezlorca/
 - 😄 Pronouns: He/him